Bananymous/banan-os/README.md

 ## Contributing

-As the upstream is hosted on my server https://git.bananymous.com/Bananymous/banan-os, please contact me about account creation ([email](mailto:oskari.alaranta@bananymous.com), [discord](https://discord.gg/ehjGySwYdK)) and I will add a account for you.
-This is done to limit the people with access to the server.
+As the upstream is hosted on my server https://git.bananymous.com/Bananymous/banan-os, merging contributions is not as trivial as it would be on GitHub.
+You can still send PRs in GitHub in which case I should be able to download the diff and apply it manually.
+If you want, I can also provide you an account to my git server.
+In this case please contact me ([email](mailto:oskari.alaranta@bananymous.com), [discord](https://discord.gg/ehjGySwYdK)).

 As this is mostly a learning experience for me, I would appreciate if you first contacted me about adding new features (email, discord, issue, ...).
+If you send a PR about something I was planning on doing myself and you didn't ask me, I will probably just close it.
 Bug fixes are always welcome!

 Commit message should be formatted followingly

   1. First line is of the form "_Subject: Description_", where _Subject_ tells the area touched (Kernel, Shell, BuildSystem, ...) and _Description_ is brief description of the change done.
-First line should fit fully in 70 characters.
+First line should fit fully in 72 characters.
   2. Body of the message should further describe the change and reasoning behind the change.

 All commits should pass the pre-commit hook defined in _.pre-commit-config.yaml_.
 For instructions on how to setup pre-commit, please see https://pre-commit.com/#install.